5 Declaration of Independence Videos for Kids

 The Declaration of Independence (as read by Max MacLean)

-The Declaration of Independence read by a professional actor with inspiring music in the background
+The Declaration of Independence read by a professional actor.
+Includes music in the background.

 My Rating: age 10+